 - Bites – Go to bites and get a brookie.
 It’s a brownie-cookie.
 That’s all I’m saying.

 - Hello Burger – Ok, one recommendation for Western food.
 Hello Burger does hella good burgers but they’re hella expensive.

 A much, much quieter alternative to Arugam Bay to see some of Sri Lanka’s best beaches.
-I don’t know if it’s always that quiet; I was there in peak season but this year has been an extremely weird year for tourism in Sri Lanka.
+I don’t know if it’s always that quiet; I was there in peak season, however, locals told me that year was especially slow.

 There’s no surfing in Trincomalee but there is snorkelling, diving, and long sandy beaches.
 Also, they have volleyball nets on the beach which is great fun!
 I didn’t even realise I liked volleyball until visiting Trincomalee!